 A small sweet made after sugar and caramelized almonds.
-It is a bit hard to bite but really tasty.
+It is a bit hard to bite but tasty.
 They come in 2 variations, with and without pastry color (usually red).
-Both are equally tasted.
+Both are equally tasteful.

 Devouring lots of Minced Meat Pies

 You may see such in local restaurant menus and never choose it, but do so.
-This is a fidh made in Kefalonia and is a pie with meat, rice, cinnamon and lots of drooling…
+It is a pie made in Kefalonia and is a pie with meat, rice, cinnamon and lots of drooling.

 Attend at least one of the Folklore Country Fairs

-During summer time there are lots of fairs happening.
+During summertime, there are lots of fairs happening.
 Do attend some.
-They usually happen outside the main cities, in villages.
+They usually occur outside the main cities, in villages.
 There is lots of dancing, wine drinking and souvlaki eating involved.

 Lots of fun and many non-Greeks are carried away by the dancing spirit of Kefalonia and participate.

 Kefalonia belongs to the Ionian islands group of Greece.
 It is the biggest island between Zante, Lefkada, and south of Corfu.
 You can get there by plane or ferry.
 It is also a pivot point for other islands (even for day trips).